13 Paralegal CV Examples That Work in 2026

 • Ensure your paralegal CV is formatted correctly using reverse-chronologically ordered work experiences, quantified bullet points, etc.

 • Tailor your CV to the job description as closely as possible.
-From skills to work experience, include everything they are seeking.
+From skills to work experiences, include everything they are seeking.

-• Include your law degree and qualifications to establish yourself as a legal expert.
+• Include your law degree and qualifications to being a legal expert.

 Paralegal CV FAQs